DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - DAC is the least restrictive compared to the other systems, as it essentially allows an individual complete control over any objects they own, as well as the programs associated with those objects.
 A drawback is that it gives the end-user complete control in setting security level settings for other users and the permissions given to the end-user are inherited into other programs they use, which could potentially lead to malware being executed without the end-user being aware of it.
     - MAC and DAC were originally defined within the Trusted Computer System Evaluation Criteria (TCSEC) document, which is also known as the orange book.
 - 5.4.5 Attribute Based Access Control (ABAC) or Policy-Based Access Control
     - ❄️**Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine 📝granular attributes together.
+ABAC defines and assigns various attributes to users, and access to resources is governed based on 📝combinations of attributes.
 Access decisions based on characteristics of the subject, object, or action.
 Attributes used for ABAC often fall into one of four categories:
         - 🐝subject attributes like department or title;
         - 🐝action attributes like the ability to view, edit, or delete;
         - 🐝object attributes that describe the object that can be impacted; and